danklotz/openNotes/micro-reviews.md

 - [Back to the Future ](https://www.imdb.com/title/tt0088763/?ref_=nm_knf_i1).
 Classic.
 Very enjoyable movie.
 - [Beach Bum](https://www.imdb.com/title/tt6511932/?ref_=nv_sr_srsg_0).
 Nothing for me.
 Felt annoying from minute one on, so that I eventually needed to stop watching.
 - [The Bear, S1](https://www.imdb.com/title/tt14452776/episodes/?ref_=tt_eps_sm).
 One of the finest tv series I have ever seen.
 If you are not put of by the cooking/restaurant theme a must watch.
 Truly incredible.
 - [The Bear, S2](https://www.imdb.com/title/tt14452776/episodes/?season=2).
 A master piece.
 I would say that the overall plot is constructed worse than then the one for S1, but some of individual episodes are even better.
 Definitely a highlight.
+- [The Beekeeper](https://www.imdb.com/title/tt15314262/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_the%2520beeke).
+I like the idea, but the movie is just nothing for me.
 - [Between Two Ferns: The Movie](https://www.imdb.com/title/tt9398640/?ref_=nm_flmg_act_5).
 I did like the old series on youtube.
 I do not like the flick.
 - ⭐️ [Big Fish](https://www.imdb.com/title/tt0319061/?ref_=nm_flmg_dr_14). <3 <3 <3 One of my favorite movies <3 <3 <3
 - ⭐️ [The Big Lebowski](https://www.imdb.com/title/tt0118715/).
 And imensly good way to waste ones time.
 Probably the best slacker movie and one of the finest of them all.